JuanRodriguez19/SensorEffector/README.md

 ### Introduction
 The CAP 1188 breakout is a 8-channel capacitive touch sensor.
 With IC2 communication enabled, the breakout board is able to detect readings from its corresponding pins when they are being touched by users.
-All information regarding the breakout board can be found [Adafruit CAP1188 Arduino library](https://github.com/adafruit/Adafruit_CAP1188_Library).
+All information regarding the breakout board can be found [In the Adafruit CAP1188 library](https://learn.adafruit.com/adafruit-cap1188-breakout).

 ### Time Schedule